cookiesncache/rent-cafe-split-assistant/readme.md

 # Rent Cafe Split Assistant

-### Rent splitter calculator for RentCafe-powered websites.
+### A split rent calculator for RentCafe-powered websites.

 ## Features

 ## Getting started

+Users should install this extension and configure their pre-negotiated rent rates.

 ## Credits